willis240/willis240.github.io/README.md

 #### May 26

-- Constructed the raspberry pi box
+- Constructed the Raspberry Pi box
-- Set up the raspberry pi
+- Set up the Raspberry Pi
 - Created small presentation for introducing me to ACEP
+- Created short tutorial on constructing the top half of the Raspberry Pi box

 ## About Me